Alumni Relations Office

 The CU Anschutz Medical Campus Bookstore is designed to meet the needs of our busy faculty, staff, and students, providing convenient one-stop shopping.
 The Bookstore carries many products including:

-- CU emblematic goods including t-shirts, sweatshirts, water bottles, stickers, and many more items that are school specific,
+- CU emblematic goods including t-shirts, sweatshirts, water bottles, stickers, and many school-specific items

-- convenience items such as greeting and gift cards, office supplies, single dose medications (aspirin, ibuprofen, cold medications, etc...) and personal hygiene items, and
+- Convenience items such as greeting and gift cards, office supplies, single dose medications (aspirin, ibuprofen, cold medications, etc.) and personal hygiene items

 Location: Education 2 South, 1st Floor

 Phone: 303-724-BOOK (2665)